LiamJCates/Programming-Notes/C++/Syntax/Statements/Expressions/Operators/Member&Pointer.md

 There are two forms of member access expressions:

   In the first form, postfix-expression represents a value of struct, class, or union type, and name names a member of the specified structure, union, or class.
 The value of the operation is that of name and is an l-value if postfix-expression is an l-value.

   In the second form, postfix-expression represents a pointer to a structure, union, or class, and name names a member of the specified structure, union, or class.
 The value is that of name and is an l-value.
 The -> operator dereferences the pointer.
 Therefore, the expressions e->member and (*e).member (where e represents a pointer) yield identical results (except when the operators -> or * are overloaded).

+The member-of-pointer operator, or arrow operator (->), performs two simultaneous operations:
+•	 It dereferences a pointer.
+•	 It accesses a member of the pointed-to object.

+You can use this operator to reduce notational friction, the resistance a programmer feels in expressing their intent in code, when you’re handling pointers to classes.

+You’ll need to handle pointers to classes in a variety of design patterns.
+For example, you might want to pass a pointer to a class as a function parameter.
+If the receiving function needs to interact with a member of that class, the member-of-pointer operator is the tool for the job.